Jose01000111/102.1-Disk_Layout_design/README.md

 ## 🚀 What I Did in This Lab
 I simulated creating and planning a disk layout for a Linux system using fdisk, lsblk, and logical volume tools.
 I also reviewed architecture-specific boot requirements and explained my design choices.

-## Part 1: Allocate Filesystems and Swap to Separate Partitions
+## 1️⃣: Allocate Filesystems and Swap to Separate Partitions

 I started by learning how to divide the disk into multiple partitions, assigning directories like /, /boot, /home, and /var to separate filesystems and setting up swap space appropriately.